Welcome to the Fish in Schools (FinS) Education Portal

 Yes, it is okay to add the Nutrafin Cycle to the tank before getting the eggs.
 The Nutrafin Cycle established a biofilter in the tank so no harm will come to the eggs.

 We normally wait to add the Nutrafin Cycle since the biofilter does not have much to eat before the fish start producing waste as fry.
+You will simply need to add the Nutrafin Cycle again at 400-410 ATUs

 Fins Team

-• Hello, The gill of some of our fish are quite red.
+The gill of some of our fish are quite red.
 Is there something we should be doing to help them?

 Discolouration of your fish’s gills is indicative of high ammonia levels.